asserte/WebTester/README.md

 It has a set of handy methods that make test scripts more readable and compact.

 Runner
-@webdriver/runner - A WebTester runner to execute test scripts
+@webdriver/runner

-@webdriver/runner/XmlBuilder.java
+A WebTester runner to execute test scripts

-Integrated technology will allow you to configure test suite in Jenkins.
+It includes @webdriver/runner/XmlBuilder.java that is integrated technology which will allow you to configure test suite in Jenkins.
-Possibility to set Browser, Thread count and Application url
+Possibility to set Browser, Thread count and Application url and etc.

 Browsers
 @webdriver/browsers